wur-bioinformatics/introduction-to-bioinformatics/week5.md

 omics levels.
 Exceptions include structured databases of human diseases such as [MalaCards](https://www.malacards.org/), and of genetic disorders such as [OMIM](https://www.omim.org/).
-Similar approaches are starting to find their way into other areas of biology (ecology, plant development and breeding, animal behaviour), with (standardized) repositories for image, video and tracking data.
+Similar approaches are starting to find their way into other areas of biology (ecology, plant development and breeding, and animal behaviour), with (standardized) repositories for image, video, and tracking data.
 Reliable, high-throughput phenomics data will prove indispensable to make sense of the genetic variation we find.